 – Ming, Malaysia

 Six days unlimited training camp

 Accommodation (Sunday-Sunday) from €149

-Availability: MEDIUM (More than half of tickets booked)
+Availability: MEDIUM (Less than 70 tickets left)

 Accommodation dorm: LOW (Less than 15 tickets left)